Harry Everett Smith: Archive

 In 2013, the Getty Research Institute announced its acquisition of the Harry Smith papers.
 This wide-ranging archive consists of writings on film projects and ethnography, documents and photographs related to Smith's early interest in Pacific Northwest Indians as well as a complete collection of his most significant films, audiotapes, and ephemera.

+Smith's original film elements are archived and preserved at Anthology Film Archives in New York City.

 Among the archive there is a collection of paper airplanes that Smith found in the streets of New York.
-Jason Fulford of The New Yorker described this collection as "one of the oddest":
+Jason Fulford in The New Yorker described this collection as "one of the oddest":

 The "samples", as Smith called the planes, are delightfully varied.
 The papers are intriguing—scraps and junk mail bear the fingerprints of history, in fonts, colors, and patterns.
 But what reportedly attracted Smith was the variety of constructions.
 A friend recalled him observing that there were trends in the designs, ways of folding that would become prevalent and then disappear, only to have a resurgence years later.
 An airplane could also be a manifestation of its creator’s past—in addition to finding planes in the street, Smith would ask friends and visitors to show him how they used to make paper airplanes when they were children.
 Some of the planes are sharp and speedy-looking, while others spread out like tablecloths.
 There's a little yellow one that looks like a skittish moth.
 It’s impossible not to look at some of the designs and think: the planes I made as a kid would fly better than that.
 Many of the airplanes have writing on them by Smith, noting the location where they were found.

 In 2015, Anthology Film Archives published a book about the paper airplane collection called Paper Airplanes: The Collections of Harry Smith: Catalogue Raisonné, Volume I.